 Citizenship by Birthright

 The definition of citizenship is given in the 14th Amendment of the US Constitution, passed during the reformation after the Civil War.
 It granted citizenship to all African-Americans (most ex-slaves).
 It basically defined that with a few exceptions, all children born in the US are US citizens.

 What is interesting to note is that it was never clearly defined whether children born in the United States, to illegal immigrant parents, are US citizens or not.
-Supreme Court have NEVER ruled on this issue, and Congress have NEVER passed a law on this topic.
+Supreme Court has NEVER ruled on this issue, and Congress has NEVER passed a law on this topic.
 However, it is simply "assumed" that they are.

 There were a few cases where the court had simply remarked, but NOT RULED, that the Constitution had not made such a distinction, thus the normal definition is "inclusive", i.e. the legal immigration status of the parents at the time of birth is of no relevance.
 However, there were no formal rulings, so the issue is still up in the air. (see sidebar)

-CLARIFICATION: In my own opinion, citizenship by "birthright" is actually not a part of the birth itself, but is rather, inherited from one or both of child's parents.
+CLARIFICATION: In my own opinion, citizenship by "birthright" is actually not a part of the birth itself, but is rather, inherited from one or both of the child's parents.
 In fact, this inheritance is specifically recognized by current immigration laws.
-Thus, I believe if the parents are not legal immigrant or citizen, then the child should not be automatically granted citizenship, because there was nothing to be "inherited".
-I believe the 14th Amendment was a specific case granted to provide citizenship to emancipated slaves, and the part about "native born" was never meant to apply to children of illegal immigrants.
+Thus, I believe if the parents are not legal immigrants or citizens, then the child should not be automatically granted citizenship, because there was nothing to be "inherited".
+I believe the 14th Amendment was a specific case granted to provide citizenship to emancipated slaves, and the part about "native-born" was never meant to apply to children of illegal immigrants.